 Using the historical dividend growth of the company to identify the company’s profit, you can expect that consistent dividend growth implies the company has the ability to grow their bottom line and increase profit.
 You cannot increase the dividend consistently without the price of the stock (see previous point) taking a beating.

 One caveat on the dividend growth is to ensure the dividend payout ratio is not growing at the same rate otherwise it’s a fake growth in bottom line.

-Applying the Chowder Rule
+Using the Chowder Score

 His initial thoughts based on his research was to target 3% dividend yield and 5% dividend growth for a total of 8%.
 He then adjusted it for the moat and settled with a total of 12%.